 You expect the trust you create to provide for your beneficiaries’ health, education, maintenance, and support.
 But how would the trustee handle a discretionary payout?
 It’s important to design an instrument that will anticipate multiple scenarios and provide tax-saving advantages.

 Trusts can be extremely effective estate planning tools for minimizing taxes and ensuring your beneficiaries are cared for according to your wishes.
 Often a grantor’s exact wishes are carried out to the letter.
 But, the complex language of trusts is not always black and white.
 Distribution standards can be challenged in court when disputes arise between the trustee and the beneficiaries over disbursement of funds.

 The language of a trust agreement must be carefully crafted to balance your wishes with the powers of the trustee and the needs of beneficiaries.
 Tax consequences must also be considered.
 Qualified attorneys specializing in trusts and estates will carefully weigh all the issues when drafting a trust document and will take time to understand your particular situation.
-Along with a basic understanding of some key terms, you and your attorney should be able to create a trust that will strike the perfect balance.

 What does the trust language mean?